riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

 ## Work with data-binding expressions

-Prior to DotVVM 4.0, it was only possible to set constant values into control properties.
-From DotVVM 4.0, it's possible to compute the value for each control using a supplied lambda function:
+From DotVVM 4.0, it's possible to compute the value for each control by supplying a lambda function.
+Keep in mind the lambda will be evaluated during view compilation, not at runtime.

 ```csharp
 // this will apply a confirm postback handler to all commands and staticCommands on this control